thassiov/framed-commands/README.md

 #### The `input object` structure

 The idea behind the structure is that there might be commands that need user input to *set parameters*.
-This *does not* enable the user to interact with the application run by `tuizer`, but only set the parameters for it to run.
+This *does not* enable the user to interact with the application run by `run-the-sheet`, but only set the parameters for it to run.

 ```json
 {